 Though we want kids to learn to manage their own oral hygiene, some children do not have the coordination yet to properly clean their teeth.
 Ideally, they should be brushing a minimum of two minutes, twice daily.

 Sealants can last up to 10 years, but since they are a thin plastic coating it is possible that they can chip or break off.
-Dr. Kris Bomstad or and your hygienist will check them at your regular dental cleanings to make sure they are still in good shape.
+Dr. Kris Bomstad or your hygienist will check them at your regular dental cleanings to make sure they are still in good shape.

 We’d Like To Be Your Family’s Home For Gentle Dental Care in Hopkins, MN!